Ingvion/reproccer-evolved/README.md

 # Installation
 * Download and install [Synthesis](https://github.com/Mutagen-Modding/Synthesis/releases)
-* In Synthesis, on the top left row of icons pick "Local Solutions" -> "Git Repository", find ReProccer Evolved in the list, and click "Add patcher".
+* In Synthesis, on the top left row of icons press "Git Repository", find ReProccer Evolved in the list, and click "Add patcher".